Best Equestrian Camping near Big Bend National Park in Texas

 Overview

 The Rio Grande Village Campground sits near the banks of the Rio Grande, the International Boundary between the United States and Mexico.
 It is one of the most popular campgrounds in Big Bend National Park, especially for those traveling in large recreational vehicles.
-It is located close to Boquillas Canyon and Hot Springs, and acts as a launch point for visitors accessing the river or the endless miles of backcountry roads.
+It is located close to Boquillas Canyon and Hot Springs, and serves as a launch point for visitors accessing the river or the endless miles of backcountry roads.
 Rio Grande Village has an outstanding view of the Sierra del Carmen Mountains, located in Mexico to the east, which light up with hues of red and orange during sunset.

 Recreation

 The river offers ample opportunities to explore its shores and water.
 The river put-in allows easy access to canoeing and kayaking on the river.
 Birders flock to the river banks to spot such rare and unique species often found only in Big Bend.
-Hiking trails are also found nearby and many backcountry roads are located near the campground.
+Day Hike trails are also found nearby and many backcountry roads are located near the campground.

 Natural Features